You’ve booked your flights and accommodation, suitcase and passport at the ready - but have you made sure you’re protected against measles?

 If you are unable to find evidence that you are immune to measles, your GP can arrange for you to receive one or two doses of measles mumps rubella (MMR) vaccine for free if you were born during or after 1966 and are more than 12 months of age.
 It’s best to receive the vaccine at least two weeks before you depart, to allow your body time to develop immunity.

-If you are travelling to areas where measles is common with children aged between 9 and 18 months, you can discuss adjusting your child’s vaccination schedule to ensure they are protected prior to travel.
-The first dose of vaccine can be given as early as 9 months of age and the second dose can be administered 28 days after the first dose.
-If you start your child’s schedule before 12 months, they will still need to receive the measles mumps rubella varicella (MMRV) vaccine at 18 months of age, even if they have received 2 doses of MMR.
+If you are travelling to areas where measles is common with children aged between 6 and 18 months you should discuss adjusting your child’s vaccination schedule to ensure they are protected prior to travel.
+Measles vaccine can be given as early as 6 months of age .

 What if I’ve been overseas unprotected?